 A rather common objection people have when it comes to eating a healthy diet is that healthy food does not taste good.
 Well, it is completely natural as our tongue is generally sensitive to salty, sour, bitter, and sweet substances.
 When you eat factory-made foods, you’re eating a lot of salt, sugar, artificial flavors, and sweeteners.
 And therefore, cakes seem tastier than vegetable salad.
 But even vegetable salad can become tasty if we add few spoons of mayonnaise to it.
 Many of us take mayonnaise for granted.
 Typically, the big jar sits on a shelf in the refrigerator door, ready when we need to fix a sandwich or whip up potato salad.
 But have you ever paused to consider how it is made?
 Basically, mayonnaise is an emulsion of oil droplets suspended in a base composed of egg yolk, lemon juice, or vinegar, which provides both flavor and stabilizing particles and carbohydrates.
 Commercial egg-free alternatives are made for vegans and those who avoid chicken eggs or dietary cholesterol, as well as people with egg allergies.
 It also forms the base for many other sauces, such as tartar sauce, remoulade, salsa golf, and rouille.

 For many of us, coffee is essential.
-It allows us to function in the morning and gives a much-needed boost during the day.
+It provides us with an instant jolt of energy that keeps us active during the day.
 The popularity of coffee around the world has provided it with several fancy named variants.
 One of them is “Espresso coffee.”
 Many of us might have learned this word because of the specific machine required to make it.
 But, there is more to it than what meets the eye.
 Coffee beans contain lots of water-soluble compounds that provide flavor and aroma, but they also contain oils.
 And since oils and water do not blend, the espresso machine provides the required pressure to mix the oils with the water.
 Therefore, an espresso is nothing more than an emulsion (a liquid composite made up of laminated oils).
 Everything from fats, sugars, natural oils, compounds like melanoidin, and caffeine, are extracted and form the makeup of the espresso.
 Often, these minerals and oils exist in abundance in fresh coffee and help form a layer of cream on an espresso.
 Simply put, the crema is what we call the soft, dark tan foam layer found on the surface of an espresso shot.
 The cream itself does not technically affect the flavor of the espresso, but coffee experts usually believe that the cream is a strong indicator of what the quality of the rest of the espresso would be like.

 If you are a health-conscious person or maybe trying to be one, you might have heard that salad is the best way to shed some weight.
 But seldom, the idea of eating raw veggies is enough to drain out all the motivation.
 Therefore, sometimes, it is necessary to dress the food to make it look enticing.
 There may be no better way to dress your salad than with a healthy vinaigrette.
 If you’ve ever tried making salad dressing from scratch, you know that one of the biggest problems is getting the oil and vinegar to blend properly.
 No matter how hard you try to shake, stir, or whisk oil and vinegar together, they will inevitably split.
 Homemade vinaigrettes are technically called temporary emulsions because nothing is holding the oil and water droplets together on a chemical level and they eventually separate back out again.
 Commercial salad dressings are usually made with a lot of additives and emulsifying agents that keep the vinaigrette from separating.
 Some of them are natural, like lecithin (found in egg yolks).